 We began using it to reach all members, not just new guests.
 We used it as a way to kind of clean up our database also.
 We invited everyone who had a mobile number to stay connected or opt out.
 Now we have a group who wants to stay connected and updated.

-Have you ever used TIC for an outreach/service initiative like this before?
+Have you ever used Text In Church for an outreach/service initiative like this before?